Jianningli/medshapenet-feedback/pythonapi/readme.md

-under construction...
+## A python API for MedShapeNet

-A python API for MedShapeNet
+work in progress...